Consumer import of prescription drugs: Canada to United States

 People in the United States have easy access to Canada.
 The quality of medicine in Canada is comparable to that of the United States.
 Drug prices are often much lower in Canada than in the United States.
 To save money, some consumers in the United States seek to purchase drugs in Canada.
 Different people have published different perspectives on this practice.

 One major on-line supplier, Canada Drugs, announced its closure on July 13, 2018, as part of an agreement with the U.S. Department of Justice.

 Two organizations, the Canadian International Pharmacy Association and the PharmacyChecker Verification Program, verify the safety and legitimacy of online pharmacies that ship from Canada to the United States.

 Mexico to United States

 In some cases, U.S. insurance companies will pay consumers of high-cost drugs to personally travel to Mexico to buy the same drugs at a much lower cost there.

+Legality of import by mail by country

+Note that because there are no customs barriers between countries within the EU, importing from another EU country within the EU can be considered de facto legal.